adityanav123/ricat/README.md

 ## Release Notes

+### 0.4.4
+- Bug Fix: Configuration file was not getting read properly.

 ### 0.4.3
 - Added support for configuration presets for the features in the ricat_cfg.toml file.
 - Added ability to quit pagination mode by pressing `q` key.